swimlane/elk-tls-docker/README.md

 FILEBEAT_DIR=/usr/share/filebeat
 ```

+> Note: You may need to change the size of the HEAP variables in the above configuration file based on your system requirements.
+The settings present are for a machine with 8GB of memory

 ### Keystore

 Before we build or create our containers we first need to create our keystore and certificates.
 You can do this using the [docker-compose.setup.yml](docker-compose.setup.yml) yaml file.
-If you run into issues you can see the associated documentation [CERTIFICATES.md](CERTIFICATES.md) or create an issue in this repository.
+If you run into issues you can see the associated documentation in our [WiKi Page about Certificates](https://github.com/swimlane/elk-tls-docker/wiki/Certificates) or create an issue in this repository.

 ```bash
 docker-compose -f docker-compose.setup.yml run --rm certs